-In my thirty-eight year long nursing career I cared for many patients and been touched by the lives of many patients.
+In my thirty-seven year long nursing career I cared for many patients and have been touched by the lives of many patients.
 One lady who still has a place in my heart was a cancer patient, Ms. Jones.

 The next evening she decided to walk the opposite direction and who should she see but another member of her garden club, Ms. Davis, in the first room of the hall.
-Being a very social person, she went in to visit the woman.
+Being a very social person, she went in to visit her friend.

 So I carried the picture for her and we arrived at Ms Davis’s room, only to find there was no hook on the wall to hang a picture.
 So we set the picture on a chair in the corner so Ms. Davis could see it.
 When I said good-bye the next morning, Ms. Jones admonished me to be sure to have the maintenance department come and hang that picture for Ms. Davis!
 So the next evening, the picture had been hung and Ms. Jones was pleased.
 Ms. Davis soon passed away in that room and Ms. Jones soon went home after her round of chemotherapy.

-Next month I was making my rounds and who should I see in Ms. Davis’s old room, but Ms. Jones.
-While I had been off for several days, she had been admitted again but not for chemotherapy this time.
+A month or two later I was making my rounds and who should I see in Ms. Davis’s old room, but Ms. Jones.
+She had been admitted again but not for chemotherapy this time.
 She had developed complications from her cancer, in spite of treatments and was on oxygen and in and out of consciousness.
-As I turned away I noticed on the wall was the picture of the beautiful flower arrangement we had gotten for Ms. Davis the month before.
+As I turned away I noticed on the wall was the picture of the beautiful flower we had gotten for Ms. Davis the month before.